What makes the Cambridge Mathematics course so special?

 Are there any A-level subjects that are particularly useful?

-Our conditional offers include grades in Sixth Term Examination Papers (STEP), an examination held just after A-level.
+Our conditional offers also require grades in Sixth Term Examination Papers (STEP), an examination held just after A-level.
 We believe it is in your best interests to take STEP; it serves as a good indicator of whether the course is the right one for you, and it also provides excellent preparation.
-Don’t be discouraged if your school is unable to help with STEP; the Guide to Admissions in Mathematics contains information and guidance for STEP preparation.
+Don’t be discouraged if your school is unable to help with STEP; the Mathematics Faculty Guide contains information and guidance for STEP preparation: https://www.maths.cam.ac.uk/documents/admissionsguide.pdf/

 Can I take a gap year?

-Unlike many other colleges, Newnham is happy to accept applications for deferred entry in Mathematics.
-The Guide to Admissions in Mathematics gives a full list of colleges and their views on gap years for Mathematics applicants.
+Unlike many other Colleges, Newnham is willing to accept applications for deferred entry in Mathematics.
+The Faculty Guide gives a full list of Colleges and their views on gap years for Mathematics applicants.

-How should I prepare for interview at Newnham?
+How should I prepare for an interview at Newnham?

 Interviewing usually takes place in the first half of December.
 You will have two subject-based interviews with members of the mathematical staff.
-Before one of the interviews you will be given some short mathematical problems which will be used to start off the interview.
-If you are applying to read Mathematics with Physics, you will have a third interview with members of the teaching staff in Natural Sciences.
+Before one of the interviews you will be given some short mathematical problems which will give you the opportunity to further show your mathematical skills.
+It will not be discussed during the interview.
+Candidates applying to read Mathematics with Physics will undergo the same admission process as those applying to read Maths.

 Where can I find out more?